 The Mutual Offset System (MOS) is an innovative partner program between CME Group and Singapore Exchange (SGX) that enables traders to open a futures position on one exchange and liquidate it on the other since 1984.
 It provides investors an efficient platform to manage overnight risk in a single market place, and gives greater access to the combined liquidity of both CME and SGX markets.
 Learn more about the CME Group strategic partnership with SGX here.

-MOS was the first international futures clearing link of its kind.
-It now offers the below contract:
+MOS is the first international futures clearing link of its kind.
+It now offers the below contracts:

 To do an inter-exchange transfer, the customer must first designate a trade as a MOS trade before it is executed.
 The customer then chooses whether CME or SGX will carry the position.
 Trades can be given up from one exchange and accepted on the other within 5 business days, including original trade date.

 For example, a customer could initiate a MOS trade with a Nikkei225 contract at CME in the morning.
 Then, send it over to SGX through MOS in the afternoon, Chicago time.
 As soon as SGX accepts the trade, the CME position is automatically offset.
 Once a trade clears the inter-exchange match, the position is liquidated on the originating firm's books.
 It becomes a new position on the accepting firm's books.
 The customer pays margin (performance bond) to the exchange that received the trade.

 MOS customers can benefit from spread margining.
 The program allows for lower performance bonds for offsetting positions in different products.
 For example, the risk of a short position in one product group can be somewhat offset by a long position in another product group.
 The potential cost advantages of this feature can be considerable.